Schitt's Creek season 6: Critical response

-The final season's consensus reads: "Witty, warm, and with just the right blend of wisdom and wisecracks, Schitt's Creek's final season is the perfect farewell to the Roses and the town that changed their lives."
-On Metacritic, the final season has a score of 94 out of 100, based on 4 critics, indicating "universal acclaim".
+On Rotten Tomatoes, the final season has an approval rating of 100% based on 43 reviews with an average rating of 9/10.
+The website's critics' consensus reads: "Witty, warm, and with just the right blend of wisdom and wisecracks, Schitt's Creek's final season is the perfect farewell to the Roses and the town that changed their lives."
+On Metacritic, the final season has a score of 95 out of 100, based on 4 critics, indicating "universal acclaim".
 Bridget Read of Vogue wrote that while the series "started off with typical fish out of water scenarios," it has "fully come into its own, with a whole cast of Twin Peaks-meets-Christopher-Guest-universe characters that are as equally endearing".